JustNason/EDS_Bot/README.md

 This is a GitHub repo containing the source code of my atonomous robotics project "EDS_Bot"

+### IMPORTANT
-You can copy this repo and replace all instances of `eds_bot` within the launcher files with the name of your robot.
+You can copy this repo and replace all instances of `eds_bot` within the launcher files, CMakeList.txt, and package.xml with the name of your robot.
 Alse ensure that while following this README.md you replace eds_bot to the name of your robot when referencing the package.
 **EX:** `ros2 launch eds_bot launch_robot.launch.py`, replace `eds_bot` with the name of your robot.

 This repository was created from _Josh Newans'_ [articubot_one](https://github.com/joshnewans/articubot_one), a very special thanks to him.